Medium vs Substack: A comparison of two popular publishing platforms

 What is Substack?

-Substack was founded in 2017 by Chris Best, Jairaj Sethi and Hamish McKenzie, with the goal of providing a space for writers to directly connect with their audience and monetize their content.
+Substack was founded in 2017 by Chris Best, Jairaj Sethi, and Hamish McKenzie, with the goal of providing a space for writers to directly connect with their audience and monetize their content.
+Substack makes it easy for writers to start a newsletter, build a dedicated email list, and earn revenue through paid subscriptions, all while maintaining ownership of their audience.
 From monetization opportunities to audience ownership, Substack allows writers to take charge of their creative journey and build a sustainable career.
+In contrast, Medium, which was launched in 2012, has been a pioneer in the content creation space, offering a platform for writers to share their work with a built-in audience.

 On Substack, writers can set up their own publication and offer different subscription plans to their readers.
 These plans typically include free, paid, and premium options.
 Subscribers receive regular updates and exclusive content from their favorite writers via email, allowing for a more intimate and personalized reading experience.